nabiru7/nabiru7/README.md

 - 🔭 Currently an intern and learning how real-world projects work.
 - ⚙️ Using **React** for frontend, **Golang** for backend.
 - ☕ I love **coffee**, **photography**, and a bit of **design**, even though I don’t plan to be a designer.
 - 🧩 My goal?
-Still figuring it out — as long as it’s in IT and pays well, I’m happy. 😄
+Still figuring it out, as long as it’s in IT and pays well, I’m happy. 😄

 ---